MicrosoftDocs/visualstudio-docs/docs/debugger/write-better-code-with-visual-studio.md

 * When to use the debugger

 To demonstrate these tasks, we show a few of the most common types of errors and bugs that you'll encounter when trying to debug your apps.
+Although the sample code is C#, the conceptual information is generally applicable to C++, Visual Basic, JavaScript, and other languages supported by Visual Studio (except where noted).
+The screenshots are in C#.

 ## Follow along using the sample app